johnmunger/TechDegree-Unit2/README.md

 Starting with the most basic constituents elements and working our way up.

 ### Player
 We start with the player.
-The play has all the attributes outlined in our CONSTANT arrays.
+The play has all the attributes outlined in our `constants.py`
 * name
 * guardians
 * experience